About Welland Wines

 Welland vineyard was planted in 1923 by the Krieg family

-Situated on sand over red clay soils, this vineyard for many years supplied premium fruit to well-known Barossa wineries such as Penfolds and Peter Lehmann.
+Situated on red clay soils, this vineyard for many years supplied premium fruit to well-known Barossa wineries such as Penfolds and Peter Lehmann.
 The Barossa has more than 550 grape growers.
 Many of these growers are generational and while the Krieg family never owned or operated a winery themselves, their vineyard became known amongst local winemakers as growing some of the region’s finest Shiraz.

 In 2017, the last few hectares of this old vineyard were listed for sale as a ‘development site’.
 The vines were within a whisker of meeting the bulldozers when a group of friends led by Ben and Madeleine Chapman purchased the block.
 Together they are now in the process of resurrecting this historic old vineyard.